 - Holding the ball for 6 seconds

-- After 6 seconds, the goalkeeper drops the ball, it cannot be picked up again until it is touched legally by another player
+- After 6 seconds, the goalkeeper drops the ball – it cannot be picked up again until it’s touched legally by another player.

-- When the ball deliberately touched by a team-mate – it is considered a back-pass and an indirect freekick are given from the position that the ball is touched with the hands
+- When a team-mate deliberately touches the ball – it’s considered a back-pass, and an indirect free kick is given from the position that the ball is touched with the hands.

 Offenses against the Goalkeeper

-- Releasing the ball -The goalkeeper must be allowed to release the ball from their hands, otherwise, it is an offense and a freekick
+- Releasing the ball -The goalkeeper must be allowed to release the ball from their hands.
+Otherwise, it’s an offense and a free kick.

 - Allowed to distribute – The goalkeeper must be freely allowed to throw or kick the ball when in possession